Ethiopian Airlines to manufacture parts in venture with Boeing

 PHOTO

-Ethiopian Airlines will start manufacturing aircraft parts in a venture with Boeing at an initial cost of $15 million, the government's investment agency said on Friday.
+Ethiopian Airlines will start manufacturing aircraft parts in a venture with Boeing at an initial cost of $15m, the government's investment agency said on Friday, 18 August.

-The state-owned carrier, which is the biggest in Africa, has already signed the deal that also involves the local state Industrial Parks Development Corporation, the Ethiopian Investment Commission said on X, formerly known as Twitter.
+The state-owned carrier, the biggest in Africa, has already signed the deal involving the local state Industrial Parks Development Corporation, the Ethiopian Investment Commission said on X, formerly known as Twitter.

 The venture will make "aerospace parts, including aircraft thermo-acoustic insulation blankets, electrical wire harnesses, and other parts," the commission said.